shoummoak/VA-HP-Lattice/README.md

 ## How to Run Code
 ### Option 1: Run from command line
-- main_cli.py and train.py should be in the same folder (unless filepaths are changed within code)
+1. main_cli.py and train.py should be in the same folder (unless filepaths are changed within code)
+2. To run the code, we need to specify the protein, annealing steps, warmup steps, training steps
+  - asd
+-
-- To train, for example, on the 20merA sequence with N_anneal=10,000, N_warmup=1000, T0=1.0, seed=111, save the training data in folderA, trained model in folderB, we run the command below in the command line interface:
+-    on the 20merA sequence with N_anneal=10,000, N_warmup=1000, T0=1.0, seed=111, save the training data in folderA, trained model in folderB, we run the command below in the command line interface:
 - `python main_cli.py --protein-key 20merA --n-warmup 1000 --n-anneal 10000 --n-train 5 --path-data-folder /.../folderA/ --path-model /.../folderB --T0 1 --seed 111`

 ### Option 2: Run Python Notebook